 This class action lawsuit against the Wisconsin Department of Health Services ("DHS") and its Secretary, challenged Wisconsin Medicaid's categorical exclusion on gender-confirming treatments for transgender beneficiaries with gender dysphoria (the "Challenged Exclusion").
+The lawsuit was filed in the U.S. District Court for the Western District of Wisconsin.

-Named Plaintiffs Cody Flack, Sara Ann Makenzie, Courtney Sherwin, and Marie Kelly are transgender Wisconsin Medicaid beneficiaries who have been unable to obtain medically necessary care based on this discriminatory exclusion.
-Plaintiffs, on behalf of themselves and a class of other transgender Wisconsin Medicaid beneficiaries seeking treatments for gender dysphoria, challenge the Challenged Exclusion as a violation of their rights under Section 1557 of the Affordable Care Act, the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution, and the federal Medicaid Act.
+Plaintiffs Cody Flack, Sara Ann Makenzie, Courtney Sherwin, and Marie Kelly are transgender Wisconsin Medicaid beneficiaries who were unable to obtain medically necessary care based on Wisconsin's discriminatory exclusion.
+Plaintiffs, on behalf of themselves and a class of other transgender Wisconsin Medicaid beneficiaries seeking treatments for gender dysphoria, challenged the exclusion as a violation of their rights under Section 1557 of the Affordable Care Act, the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution, and the federal Medicaid Act.

 On July 25, 2018, Judge William Conley preliminarily enjoined Defendants' enforcement of the Challenged Exclusion for the two original plaintiffs, Cody Flack and Sara Ann Makenzie.
 In fall 2018, Plaintiffs filed an amended complaint adding the other named plaintiffs and class allegations.
 Plaintiffs then moved for class certification, and asked the court to expand the preliminary injunction to bar the State from denying gender-confirming treatments to any Medicaid beneficiary.

 On April 23, 2019, the Court granted Plaintiffs' motion for class certification and expanded the preliminary injunction to cover all transgender Wisconsin Medicaid beneficiaries needing gender-confirming care during the pendency of the lawsuit.
-Under the expanded injunction, Wisconsin Medicaid was preliminarily barred from applying the Challenged Exclusion to deny coverage for gender-confirming care to any transgender Wisconsin Medicaid beneficiary, and required to consider all coverage requests for gender-confirming treatments for individual medical necessity.
+Under the expanded injunction, Wisconsin Medicaid was barred from applying the Challenged Exclusion to deny coverage for gender-confirming care to any transgender Wisconsin Medicaid beneficiary, and required to consider all coverage requests for gender-confirming treatments for individual medical necessity.

-The Relman, Dane & Colfax litigation team is led by Joe Wardenski, Jennifer Klar, Orly May, and Alexa Milton.
+The Relman, Dane & Colfax litigation team was led by Joe Wardenski, Jennifer Klar, Orly May, and Alexa Milton.
 The firm co-counseld with Abigail Coursolle and Catherine McKee of the National Health Law Program and Rock Pledl of Davis & Pledl, S.C.

 Flack v.
 Wisconsin Department of Health Services, No. 3:18-cv-309 (W.D.
 Wis.)